ER vs. Immediate Care: Where Should You Go?

 - Pink eye

 - Minor rash

 Our board-certified physicians and outstanding healthcare teams are here for you at all of our care centers when you need us most.

-Loyola's immediate care centers are open weekdays from 8 am to 8 pm, weekends 8 am to 3 pm and most holidays.
+Loyola's immediate care locations are open weekdays from 8 am to 8 pm, weekends 8 am to 3 pm and most holidays.
 No appointment is needed.
-With three immediate care centers in Burr Ridge, River Forest and Homer Glen, you can find the location nearest you.
+With three immediate care locations in Burr Ridge, River Forest and Oakbrook Terrace, you can find the location nearest you.

 Robert Riggs, MD, is an emergency medicine physician at Loyola Medicine.
 Dr. Riggs earned his medical degree at Rush Medical College of Rush University and completed a residency at the University of Chicago Medicine in emergency medicine.